thoughtbot/superglue/docs/react-redux.md

 ## Filtering nodes

 Breezy can filter your content tree for a specific node.
 This is done by adding a `_bz=keypath.to.node` in your URL param and setting the content type to `.js`.
 BreezyTemplates will no-op all node blocks that are not in the keypath, ignore deferment and caching while traversing, and return the node.
-Breezy will then `setIn` that node back onto its tree on the client side.
+Breezy will then immutably set that node back onto its tree on the client side.
 Joints will also automatically be updated where needed.

 For example: